Investing in non-fungible tokens and the DeFi market

 By Prof Louis C H Fourie

-In March 2020, the lockdown of almost half the world's population thrust the global economy into an unprecedented recession, and global stock markets shed 34% in thirty days.
+In March 2020, the lockdown of almost half the world's population thrusted the global economy into an unprecedented recession, and global stock markets shed 34% in thirty days.

 Although they bounced back strongly after the announcement of government measures (gradual exit from lockdown, economic stimulus policies, extended unemployment assistance, and the development of vaccines), the short-term environment remains uncertain.